The Budget Backpacking Kit

 • I don’t just pick something that looks good on Lighterpack; my choices reflect real-world use

-• The list is for not a narrow range of conditions, such as summertime in prime weather.
+• The list does not include a narrow range of conditions, such as summertime in prime weather.
 The list works for ~25F at night, for example.

 • I’d like to think my experience makes these picks of value beyond a theoretical exercise

-As always, I have the Intermountain West region in mind with cooler temps but generally drier with more sun exposure.
-Other places may want a warmer weather bag, perhaps beefier rain gear, maybe a heavier fleece in place of the lightweight puffy, a lightweight alcohol stove where food carries are less and fire restrictions not as common, etc. This kit is not meant to be the cheapest kit.
-Again, see my $300 kit for that type of list.
+As always, I have the Intermountain West region in mind, which has cooler temps but is generally drier and has more sun exposure.
+Other places may want a warmer weather bag, perhaps beefier rain gear, maybe a heavier fleece instead of the lightweight puffy, a lightweight alcohol stove where food carries are less and fire restrictions not as common, etc. This kit is not meant to be the cheapest kit.
+Again, see my $300 kit for that list (which will also be updated in 2024 to reflect inflation.).

 Instead, this kit is a well-rounded kit for a variety of conditions beyond set routes and trails.